Choose the correct version for your operating system:

 First, extract all the files in the ZIP file to a suitable location on your system (like your Desktop folder).
 Next, you have to install some drivers.
 Sorry!

-Note that while these instructions work on Windows XP, changes in Windows 7 mean that you won’t be able to install the IDE without disabling driver signing on your computer.
-We’re working on resolving this situation.
-For now, users on the forum have reported a workaround.
+Note that while these instructions work on Windows XP, changes in Windows 7 (and later) mean that you won’t be able to install the IDE without disabling driver signing on your computer.
+Users on the forum have reported a workaround, but we only officially support the IDE on 32-bit Windows XP.

 First, install DFU drivers (for uploading code to your Maple) using the following steps.